acemod/ACE3/documentation/feature/attach.md

 - Choose your item and where you want to place it

 to detach the item use the interaction key from outside the vehicle

-# Dependencies
-List of modules that must be present for this module to work.